-PATH supports public policies for patients, providers and payers to realize the benefits of artificial intelligence, automation, and robotics based on the following principles:
+PATH supports both public and private initiatives for patients, providers and payers to realize the health outcome benefits of artificial intelligence, automation, medical sensors and robotics based on the following goals:

 Improve patient outcomes and productivity

 These are core objectives for all of PATH’s activities.
 Expanded uses of these newer technologies will achieve that end.
 To facilitate this, PATH will promote applications that show greatest utility.
 These will be identified through independent studies demonstrating their ability to 1) facilitate access to appropriate care and significantly reduce misdiagnoses and medical errors for patients and 2) enhance the value-cost ratio and efficiencies for the healthcare industry.
 These successful applications will form the foundation for best practices and guidelines.

 Regulation of these technologies should provide assurances of safety, security and accessibility of services.
 However, arbitrary regulatory or professional barriers that thwart progress or competition within the United States and other countries must be overcome.
 As with any innovation, the benefits of these technologies may not accrue uniformly.
 Market opportunities will allow both innovative technology and non-traditional health providers to emerge and increase competition among existing institutions.
 PATH supports such initiatives as the digital health pre-certification program of the U.S. Food and Drug Administration as well as similar efforts in other countries.

 Align payment policies and incentives